jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (7) An application for registration under this Act purporting to be made by or on behalf of any person shall for all purposes be deemed to have been made by that person or by that person's authority, as the case may be, unless the contrary is proved.

 ### 51B Persons treated as registered
-(1) For the purposes of Parts 3 and 6, and of Part 9 of the Tax Administration Act 1994, the following are treated as registered persons:
+(1) For the purposes of Parts 3 and 6, and of Part 9 of the Tax Administration Act 1994, the following are treated as registered persons making supplies in the course or furtherance of a taxable activity:
   (a) a person who is not otherwise a registered person but who supplies goods or services, representing that tax is charged on the supply:
   (b) if goods are supplied by a sale to which section 5(2) applies,—
     (i) the person selling the goods, if the requirements of section 5(2)﻿(a) and (b) are not met and subparagraph (ii) does not apply; or